DallanQ/lost_ruins_of_arnak/Manual.md

 ## Play a Card (Page 13)

-Day 13 – Ruby is a jaunty bird and I am glad we have her.
-She finds the most interesting things.

 ### To Play a Card (Page 13)

 1. **Play the card** from your hand face up into your play area.